 Why am I paying two commitment fees?

 With an SBA 504 loan, there are two loans being made: One through your CDC (for 40% of the project cost) and the other through the bank you’re partnering with (for 50% of the cost).
-As these are two loans separate loans, two commitment fees are required.
+Because these are two separate loans from separate institutions, two commitment fees are required.

 Why is my loan amount higher?

-While there are some loan fees that are paid outright, other fees are rolled into the loan total and paid over the course of the loan.
-The gross debenture includes the additional fees that are lumped into the loan.
+While there are some loan fees that are paid outright (such as attorney costs and bank commitment/origination fees), other fees are rolled into the loan total and paid over the course of the loan (like your SBA administrative fees).
 Although these slightly raise the monthly payment, this method saves you a lot of money upfront.

 Knowledge is power and Pursuit can help